diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 2. The second model is to run one application per workflow or user session of (possibly unrelated) jobs.
 This approach can be more efficient than the first, since containers can be reused between jobs, and there is also the potential to cache intermediate data between jobs.
 Spark is an example that uses this model.
 3. The third model is a long-running application that is shared by different users.
 Such an application often acts in some kind of coordination role.
 For example, Apache Slider has a long-running application master for launching other applications on the cluster.
 This approach is also used by Impala (see “SQL-on-Hadoop Alternatives” on page 484) to provide a proxy application that the Impala daemons communicate with to request cluster resources.
-The “always on” application master means that users have very lowlatency responses to their queries since the overhead of starting a new application master is avoided.
+The “always on” application master means that users have very low latency responses to their queries since the overhead of starting a new application master is avoided.

 #### Building YARN Applications
 Writing a YARN application from scratch is fairly involved, but in many cases is not necessary, as it is often possible to use an existing application that fits the bill.
 For example, if you are interested in running a directed acyclic graph (DAG) of jobs, then Spark or Tez is appropriate; or for stream processing, Spark, Samza, or Storm works.